vlladin/cohort-six/projects/Fast Confirmation Rule.md

 Next, the Fast Confirmation Rule implementation requires efficient state access patterns to perform rapid Q-indicator calculations across multiple beacon states.
 [Lighthouse has a Tree-States architecture](https://blog.sigmaprime.io/tree-states-part1.html), differing from Prysm's State Caching.

 Tree-states leverages the fact that beacon states are mutated very sparsely, enabling representation of states in ways that de-duplicate data such that each additional state costs much less than 500MB of RAM.
 This structural sharing allows Lighthouse to maintain almost all unfinalized states in memory, enabling near-instant jumps to any unfinalized state.
+This structural sharing means FCR does not need to load additional states from disk for its calculations, significantly reducing I/O and memory overhead.

-The system implements a binary merkle tree structure where copying operations shift from O(n) to O(1), dramatically improving reorg processing speed.
+The system implements a binary merkle tree structure where copying operations shift from `O(n)` to `O(1)`, dramatically improving reorg processing speed.
 During regular block processing, the expensive copying step required to retain previous states is eliminated.
-The tree-states approach introduces computational overhead for data access patterns .
-Random access operations shift from O(1) in linear arrays to O(log(n)) in binary merkle trees, requiring traversal of multiple pointers that may not be contiguous in memory.
-Iteration also becomes more expensive due to pointer chasing, despite maintaining O(n) complexity.
+The tree-states approach introduces computational overhead for data access patterns.
+Random access operations shift from `O(1)` in linear arrays to `O(log(n))` in binary merkle trees, requiring traversal of multiple pointers that may not be contiguous in memory.
+Iteration also becomes more expensive due to pointer chasing, despite maintaining `O(n)` complexity.
 To mitigate these costs, Lighthouse implements sophisticated optimization strategies including batch apply updates that create temporary layers of pending updates, minimizing tree traversals and re-bindings during beacon block execution.

 Whereas, [Prysm employs a conventional approach where beacon states are stored as protobuf objects with direct memory access patterns.](https://hackmd.io/@prysmaticlabs/SkxxX76x_) The system maintains states at key checkpoints with a default frequency of one state per 64 epochs (2048 slots), requiring retrospective fetching for detailed historical information.
 [For FCR implementation, Prysm's architecture requires direct access to validator balances and vote weights through its doubly-linked tree fork choice structure.
 The system tracks node weights in a nodeByRoot map where each node contains balance information and vote tallies.](https://github.com/OffchainLabs/prysm/pull/15164/files#diff-1f3c1c09332acff6b73d020afc7c4283456c113dd4dcfb8cf09131d65356b0ca)